MSU Global Game Changers

 Travel time from hostel: 40 to 50 minutes

-Guided tour of the LV Foundation Building
+10:30AM - 12 NOON Guided tour of the LV Fondation Building

 Thursday June 18th - Day 11: Travel Day Paris to Amsterdam by highspeed train